Donders-Institute/bidscoin/docs/bidsapps.rst

                             (HPC) cluster (default: False)
       -n NATIVESPEC, --nativespec NATIVESPEC
-                            Opaque DRMAA argument with native specifications for submitting deface jobs to the HPC cluster (default: "-l walltime=00:30:00,mem=2gb") -a ARGS, --args ARGS  Additional arguments (in dict/json-style) that are passed to pydeface.
-See examples for usage (default: {})
+                            Opaque DRMAA argument with native specifications for submitting deface jobs to the HPC cluster (NB: Use quotes and include at least one space character to prevent overearly parsing) (default: -l walltime=00:30:00,mem=2gb) -a ARGS, --args ARGS  Additional arguments (in dict/json-style) that are passed to pydeface (NB:
-      -f, --force           Deface all images, regardless if they have already been defaced (i.e. if {"Defaced": True} in the json sidecar file) (default: False)
+                            Use quotes).
+See examples for usage (default: {}) -f, --force           Deface all images, regardless if they have already been defaced (i.e. if {"Defaced": True} in the json sidecar file) (default: False)